How exactly do you say be quiet in Italian?

-If you are addressing a female, you’ll need to say stai zitta, following the same adjective rule we’ve seen in the previous paragraph.
+If you are addressing a woman, you must to say stai zitta, following the same adjective rule we saw in the previous paragraph.

 Be quiet! (feminine singular, informal)

 The plural for stai (singular you) is state (plural you).
-You will have to distinguish between male/mixed and female groups.
+You need to distinguish between male/mixed and female groups.

 Be quiet! (masculine plural or mixed group, informal)